lyuwenhan/minecraft-java-edition-mods/client-flying/README.md

 # Client Flying

-A lightweight **client-side Fabric mod** that enables controlled flight in Survival and Adventure modes while avoiding Elytra conflicts and operating entirely on the client.
+A client-side Fabric mod that enables controlled flight in Survival and Adventure modes while avoiding Elytra conflicts and operating entirely on the client.

 ## Overview